 The Governors Highway Safety Association (GHSA) believes the federal government plays a critical role in highway safety and must continue to be directly involved in highway safety.
+GHSA commits to strengthening its partnership with federal agencies involved in preventing traffic violence.
 The federal government should be an active partner with the states and others in the safety community in the development and implementation of safety programs.
-The federal government should provide national leadership on safety issues; offer technical assistance and training; develop national data systems and provide assistance to states in the development of their data systems, develop and demonstrate new programs and technologies; facilitate technology and information sharing; research issues; evaluate highway safety program effectiveness; and consistently administer the program across its Regional Offices.
-Additionally, the federal government should encourage performance-based programming and assist states in developing the capability to undertake such programming.
+The federal government should provide national leadership on safety issues, offer technical assistance and training, develop national data systems and provide assistance to states in the development of their data systems, develop and demonstrate new programs and technologies, facilitate technology and information sharing, research issues, evaluate highway safety program effectiveness, convene stakeholders to tackle highway safety problems, and consistently administer the program across its Regional Offices.
+Additionally, the federal government should encourage meaningful performance-based programming and assist states in developing the capability to undertake such programming.

 The federal government and states have a partnership that should reflect an appropriate balance between trust and accountability.
 GHSA opposes over-regulation of state programs.
-However, states and the federal government should collaborate on oversight, including the use of well-crafted assessments to improve program delivery.
+However, states and the federal government should collaborate on consistent and appropriate oversight, including the use of clear guidance, training, well-crafted program assessments and other technical assistance to improve program delivery.